 Today, I recommend some form of journaling to most of my clients, at some point during our work together.
 The process I outline below is a version of the journaling practice I use myself, and what I recommend to my clients to get them started in developing their own journaling practice.

-The process I use, and which I recommend to my clients, goes something like this:
+I've outlined the process I use, and which I recommend to my clients, for you below.

 1. Pick a medium that works for you.

 A journal is great, but so is a random pen and paper.
 So is your phone's or laptop’s Notes app.

 2. Pick a journaling topic, or free-form journal.